Skip to Content

 What resources would you recommend for people moving into the world of machine learning and applying those concepts to the SEO space?

-I’d recommend this Coursera course and if you are a bit technical, you can try this deep learning course.
+I’d recommend this Coursera course.
 I’ve also written many articles in SEJ that are more SEO specific, including:

 Any specific Python libraries you use for SEO that we should familiarize ourselves with?